irecondo/auth0-react-native-security/README.md

-# Auth0 React Native Sample - iOS & Android
+# Auth0 React Native Security Sample

 This is a React Native application demonstrating Auth0 integration for both iOS and Android, featuring: